• 9 mins read

 Optimization elements and parameters of the System and the Software Product, critical for operation and technogenic consequences.

-That is development efforts are prioritized to elements (components, nodes, modules) Systems that determine functional reliability and prevention of man-made accidents - i.e. critical for reliability:
+That is, development efforts are prioritized to elements (components, nodes, modules) of the System, that determine functional reliability, and prevention of man-made failures - i.e. critical for reliability:

 fig2